 Make the changes

 As an employer it is up to you to get any work done to make the working environment a safer place and comply with health and safety compliance.
 If you can clearly see there is a risk, but you aren’t sure how to make it safer, certain websites offer the solution for you.
-Tente, for example, supply castor wheels and have solutions for improving safety whether your application is for airports, construction, fire departments, harbours, hospitals or in a shopping mall, for more information you can visit their website.
+Many companies, for example, supply castor wheels and have solutions for improving safety whether your application is for airports, construction, fire departments, harbours, hospitals or in a shopping mall.

 Once you have established risks and sensible steps to minimise them, you need to inform employees in a way they understand, how they can be safe while at work.
 You will also need to make sure it’s clear who is responsible when staff need to alert someone to a risk, and provide (free of charge) any protective equipment and clothing they may need.

 You need to ensure your insurance company is aware of the associated risks that come with your business.
 According to the government website, ‘as long as you have taken reasonable steps to prevent accidents or harm to your employees (and the injury or illness was caused after 1 October 2013), you shouldn’t have to pay compensation.’
 However, you will need employers’ liability insurance in case the court does find you liable and you do end up having to pay compensation towards the employees’ accident.